jyr94/simple-video-editing/README.md

 # simple_video_editing

-A new Flutter project.
+A simple Flutter video editor that can merge multiple clips with basic fade transitions and export the final video using FFmpeg.

+## Features
+- Import multiple videos from the device
+- Set a fade or hard cut transition between clips
+- Export the combined video to an mp4 file

+This project is a starting point for experimenting with simple video editing workflows in Flutter.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: